-The PIR is an Automated Monitoring Equipment that assists in the correct installation of augered cast in place (ACIP) / continuous flight auger (CFA) and drilled displacement piles by displaying target versus actual poured concrete volume in real time.
+The PIR-Q is an Automated Monitoring Equipment that assists in the correct installation of augered cast in place (ACIP) / continuous flight auger (CFA) and drilled displacement piles by displaying target versus actual poured concrete volume in real time.

 The equipment may be installed in any crane, including those operating with low headroom.
 As the crane proceeds from pile to pile, the operator easily monitors the installation of every pile on the job.
-At the same time, an inspector or supervisor may follow the installation on the wireless PIR-Viewer.

 Results may be printed in the form of an installation log, on a small field printer, immediately after each pile is completed.
 Once data is downloaded to a computer the PIR-PLOT Software performs further analysis and outputs installation and productivity reports, along with graphs of key parameters versus depth.